 - No Side Effects.
 Breathing techniques have no negative side effects.
 Common anxiety medications have a long list of potential side effects, which you should always discuss with your doctor before taking them.
 A drink (is it ever just one?) after work can cause a hangover, and in cases where you self-medicate too often, liver failure.
 If you’re in a state where marijuana is legal, that might be a better choice than alcohol, but even that can lead to lethargy and/or the munchies.

 - You Can Use It Anywhere, At Any Time.
 With the breath, you don’t have to be prepared for an attack.
-You don’t have to pack supplies before you leave the house “just in case”.
-It’s free, no prescription is needed, and you can use it at any time in any location (except underwater!).
+You don’t have to pack supplies before you leave the house “just in case.”
+It’s free, no prescription is needed, and you can use it at any time in any location (except underwater without a snorkel!).

 - It Works.
 If you need to see proof, here it is.
 Otherwise, you can trust me on this, or try it out for yourself.